racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK13.md

 This script will sniff all packets from the network interface `br-87824c9e582a` that are ICMP packets, and will print them to the console.

-To see this script in action, we can start a shell inside the seed-attacker container (using `docksh <container-ID>`), give the script execution permissions (using `chmod a+x sniffer.py`) and run it (`sniffer.py`).
-From there, we can ping hostB from hostA (using `ping 10.9.0.6`) and, as we will see, the script will print the packets that are being transmitted, like the one presented below:
+To see this script in action, we can start a shell inside the seed-attacker container (using `docksh <container-ID>`), give the script execution permissions (using `chmod a+x script1.1-A.py`) and run it (`script1.1-A.py`).
+From there, we can ping host A from host B (using `ping 10.9.0.5`) and, as we will see, the script will print the packets that are being transmitted, like the one presented below:

 <p align="center" justify="center">
   <img src="./assets/LOGBOOK13/sniff.png">